Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Breastfeeding women 16 mg

-Fruit and vegetables contain very little niacin; however, animal products and mushroom contain larger amounts.
+Fruit and vegetables contain very little niacin; however, animal products and mushrooms contain larger quantities.

 Food Niacin per 100 g